 I have worked in Diabetic Eye Screening for 13 years; prior to this I was the Head of Medical Illustration at Heartlands.
 I am the Education Manager for the Birmingham, Solihull, and Black Country DESP training staff at all levels from England, Ireland and Scotland.
 We have also trained staff from all over the world, from USA to Australia and in addition I have provided peer to peer overseas training to staff in Ethiopia, Singapore and Abu Dhabi.

 Our department is an awarding centre for the Health Screener Qualification, of which I am the Lead IQA and Centre Manager and I am on the AQA/IQA group.

 I am still a senior grader to DS ROG level, and also an accredited research photographer.
 I am the Education Co-ordinator for BARS.

 I have always been a very visual person and cannot imagine a world without sight.
 My fascination in the visual world led me to study Television and Video Technology at Kingston University from where I graduated with BSc Hons in 2013.

 Until 2016, I freelanced as a photographer/videographer and did extensive events based work.
 In November 2016, I became a screener at South West London DESP and quickly progressed to screener grader.
-I'm currently a primary and secondary grader and have ambitions to progress into a senior screener grader position.
+I've recently moved to the South East London DESP where I'm currently a primary and secondary grader and have ambitions to progress into a senior screener grader position.
 I take great pride in my work and the part I play in preventing sight loss.

 I am honoured to be part of the BARS council and looking forward to leading on the photography and videography at conferences/events along with assisting with the website and journal.